AYLIEN/datascience-project-quickstarter/examples/aylien-zs-classifier/README.md

 | `/remove` | `{"label": "<label>"}` | Remove a label |
 | `/reset` | (no data) | Delete all labels |

-The requests have to follow a Protobuf schema defined in [schema.proto](schema.proto).

 We provide request examples in [research/service_examples.py](research/service_examples.py).

 ## Docker image